 For the two cubes, you’ll be able to count down from 32.
-You will need to add a third cube if you want to go any higher than that.
-Or if you don’t mind only using one number from 9 down (instead of 09, etc.), you can omit the 0 in the second cube and use a second 3.
+You must add a third cube if you want to go any higher than that.
+Or, if you don’t mind only using one number from 9 down (instead of 09, etc.), you can omit the 0 in the second cube and use a second 3.
 That will get you up to 39…

 Cube 1 will need 0, 1, 2, 3, 4, 5

 Cube 2 will need 0, 1, 2, 7, 8, 9/6 (make sure the font you use makes the 9 and 6 look the same if flipped, so they can be used interchangeably)